 The most noted argument for the existence of an intelligent designer (a creator God) of the cosmos is defined as “the cosmological argument.”
 The reality of the existence of God is based on facts about the universe concerning its own reality, its causation, and its complex and orderly designed system from the totality of it infinite largeness to the smallness of its finite matter.
 Our quest here is to put some reason and logic to whether the Bible is faithful with what logic and reason tells us about 1) the reality of an incomprehensible universe, 2) that the cause (creator) of the universe is God, and 3) the design itself is the best proof that God exists, is eternal, has intelligence, and has a purpose.

 As recovering alcoholic’s it’s likely that we need not discuss the question of whether the universe exists.
 It would be hard to deny this point.
 There are those that seem to think that it is all a figment of their imagination but we needn’t go there.
 We are leaving fantasy behind as we grow in recovery.
 With sobriety, we are once again experiencing the reality of our own senses being open to wonderment, as we did as children who at one time or another were awed by the vastness of the nighttime heavens.
 Hopefully, you can relate to this rediscovery of the senses.
 It makes us open to consider what the Bible tells us about the universe in Psalm 19:1-2: “The heavens declare the glory of God, and the sky above proclaims his handiwork.
 Day to day pours out speech and night to night reveals knowledge“.
 In recovery, our Intuition is quickened by a growing sense of spirituality and it becomes easier to accept the truth found in these simple words.
-We often wonder why so many are blinded to this reality, which in itself, is a general revelation about God to all.
+It is often difficult to understand why so many are blinded to this reality, which in itself, is a general revelation about God to all.